hvelab/building-websites-with-gitlab-es/episodes/03-gitlab-pages.md

 > ## Git branches and GitLab CI files
 >
 > You can have a distinct `.gitlab-ci.yml` for each project - but you could even have distinct GitLab CI configurations
 > for each branch.
-This means you could test your script in parallel branches before pushing to your master branch.
+This means you could test your script in parallel branches before pushing to your main branch.
 > If the build succeeds, you merge.
 If it doesn't, you can make adjustments and try building again without messing up
 > your main branch.
 >